GPS sonobuoy: History and examples of use

-Use of GIBs for underwater tracking and weapon scoring have been in use by the Navy since the early to mid 1990s.
+Use of GIBs for underwater tracking and weapon scoring have been in use by the US Navy since the early to mid 1990s.
 Early GIBs were created for broad ocean area weapons testing by modifying conventional Navy sonobuoys with small OEM-grade GPS receivers and deploying them from a helicopter or from P-3 Orion aircraft.
 The GPS data captured by the GIB was modulated over the analog VHF acoustic data stream using frequency-shift keying (FSK).
 This allows the GPS measurement data to be transmitted and received on legacy VHF sonobuoy receiver equipment.
 A drifting array of twelve or more GIBs would be deployed in a concentric circular array approximately 7 nm in diameter.
 Weapon strikes within the array emitted acoustic signatures that were captured by the GIBs and transmitted up to the orbiting aircraft.
 Post-mission the GPS and acoustic data from the GIBs would be combined to determine an absolute coordinate for the impact location in WGS 84 coordinates.